garylirocks/quickrefs/datadog.markdown

 - Uses file tailing to collect logs
   - The volume is mounted to both the app container and the sidecar
   - The volume could be ephemeral
+- You need to import the `ddtrace` library to your app
 - Env variables can't be shared, must be set on both containers
   - You could use references to secrets set on the ACA resource
   - Common env variables: